HydrelioxGitHub/pyAlfawise/README.md

 ### <i class="icon-check"></i>TODO

 - [ ] Add test coverage
-- [ ] Add the library to Pypi
+- [x] Add the library to Pypi
 - [ ] Correct some bugs (see TODO in code)
-- [ ] Add possibility to ask the device back for its current state (reverse engineering needed)
+- [x] Add possibility to ask the device back for its current state (reverse engineering needed)
+- [ ] Still some bug to fix with reading device state as the answer does not reflect the real state (bug ?)
 - [ ] .... and lots of things !

 ### <i class="icon-cog"></i> How-To